 Add Alt Text to Images on Your Landing Pages

-Adding alt text to images allows users that are visually impaired to use screen readers to describe the image.
-When alt text is used correctly, a visually impaired student should be able to "read" the images on the page, as the description of what is visually present can be relayed via their audio-based reader.
+Adding alt text to images allows users who are blind to use screen readers to describe the image.
+When alt text is used correctly, a blind student should be able to "read" the images on the page, as the description of what is visually present can be relayed via their audio-based reader.

 - Image & Text